kairos-io/kairos/docs/src/pages/architecture/container.md

 Upgrades are atomic operations that can be triggered manually or via Kubernetes.
 The node will create a transition image that will be swapped for the Active system, and the Active system becomes Passive.
 This ensures tamper-proof upgrades and automated fallback and boot assessment strategies are in place to automatically boot from the fallback system.
 The recovery image can be furthermore exploited to completely automatize node recovery.

-## Benefits of using containers to distribute upgrades
+## Benefits

-Container registries are already widely supported and used by anyone.
+- Container registries are already widely supported and used by anyone.
+- Reduce infrastructure drift, by pushing upgrades as single images, with atomic upgrades.

 If you are operating a Kubernetes cluster and deploying applications on top, chances are that you already have a container registry deployed somewhere and configured to store them or manage your infrastructure stack.
 By using container images, you can reuse the same infrastructure to propagate upgrades to the nodes and handle customizations.